nicolasiscoding/tdbbxml-readme/README.md

 Nicolas
 ```

-Your task is to iterate through `word/document.xml`, all headers and footers to perform this replacement:
+Your task is to iterate through `word/document.xml`, all headers and footers to perform this replacement given a list of tags:

 ```
 Dear Susan,